rudberga/CI-MS4-nft/README.md

 ### PEP8 - [Link](http://pep8online.com/)

-Pushed my Python code through PEP8 where only a few minor issues showed up, such as whitespace where it should not be.
-Everything is now solved and it does not show any issues anymore.
+Pushed my Python code through PEP8 where only a few minor issues showed up, such as whitespace where it should not be and line too long.
+Code which is imported via Django will not be edited and might therefore give off a PEP8 error.
+Everything relevant is now solved and it does not show any issues anymore.

 | Message | Solution |
 | ------- | -------- |